Olympic rings at night in Atlanta, Georgia

 Dick Lane Velodrome in East Point, Georgia

-Today, the tradition continues as the GIHP hosts a remarkable variety of special events, including horse shows, mountain bike races, weddings, banquets, festivals, concerts, rodeos, outdoor sporting events and much more.
+GIHP continues to host a remarkable variety of special events, including horse shows, mountain bike races, weddings, banquets, festivals, concerts, rodeos, outdoor sporting events and much more.
 The park also includes the Big Haynes Creek Nature Center, horse trails, mountain bike trails and Rockdale County Master Gardener Arboretum.

 Lake Lanier Olympic Park in Gainesville, Georgia